Skip to main content

 stablyStart interactive agent session

-stably create [prompt]Generate tests from prompt, PR context, or git diffs
+stably create [prompt]Generate tests directly from prompt, PR context, or git diffs

 stably test [options]Run Playwright tests with Stably reporter